To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Revenue was, however, down some on 2020, and Funding Circle expects it to drop further over this year by around a quarter, although it will still be around double that of 2017.
 It will then grow again, as borrowing through its service normalises post-pandemic.
 It's forecasting revenue about 40% higher in 2025 than in 2021.

 Revenue (in £ millions)

 After a cost-cutting drive that was very much appropriate at this stage in its business, operating expenses in 2021 were £81 million ($107 m) lower than two years ago, now standing at £171 million ($226 m).
 A large part of this reduction has been due to a more targeted advertising and branding spend, which didn't dent its lending volumes.

 |Marketing costs (excluding employment costs)

 |Depreciation, amortisation and impairment

 More on expenses

 Marketing costs will always be high for Funding Circle.
 They are typically around 1/3 of fee revenue, excluding people, and it's a good sign to see this consistency in terms of the sustainable and growing nature of a business, and not fluctuating sales with fixed marketing costs.

-Based on the limited information in the past three annual results, research and development costs also appear to be steady.
+Based on the limited information in the past four annual results and reports, Funding Circle's research and development costs also appear to be steady.
 They are substantial in what they might achieve for the business's medium- and long-term results, but just a small piece of revenue.
 This lower cost helps the economics of the business.